doingandlearning/ts-sept-2024/readme.md

 - 3.15-3.30 Tea
 - 3.30-4.30 Session 4

-Unit 1: TS Intro - exploring types, interfaces dicts, map and guard types.
+Unit 1: TS Intro - exploring types, interfaces, dicts, map and guard types.

 Unit 2: Exploring the setup of an initial project - package.json, tsconfig.json, src and dist directory

-Unit 3: Imports - explore how imports work - CJS, ESM and TS -
+Unit 3: Imports - explore how imports work - CJS, ESM and TS.

 Unit 4: What's new - looking at some es6+ improvements - backticks, arrow functions, default parameters, generators and iterators